Habberlabber/Habbers-GULP-BABEL-SCSS-Boilerplate/README.md

 ### Box-Shadow
 The Shadow utility classes and mixins are inspired by the material design shadow levels.
-The code is inspired by [Florian Kutschera medium post](https://medium.com/@Florian/freebie-google-material-design-shadow-helper-2a0501295a2d).
+The code is inspired by [Florian Kutscheras Google Material Design Shadow Helper](https://medium.com/@Florian/freebie-google-material-design-shadow-helper-2a0501295a2d).

 **Example usage of classes:**